vicmarza/academic-kickstart/content/home/about.md

 +++
 # Welcome to my Academic Portfolio.
 Please, let me introduce myself: Born and raised in Santiago (Chile).
-As a child, I spent hours playing around with pieces of toys (and drumming gear at a later age) just to understand how they work... of course, I lost so many parts.
+As a child, I spent hours playing around with pieces of toys -and drumming gear at a later age- just to understand how they work (I lost so many parts, of course).
 As a result, I am now a scientist who decided to move to Canada seven years ago to advance my career.
 Here, I investigate the molecular "scars" that the environment and other agents leave in our genome and their role in driving disease.
 To this end, I use sequencing technologies to understand the damage occurring at genome and epigenome levels and their biological consequences.
 I envision my research contributing to identifying personalized strategies to prevent and manage human diseases, based on individuals' molecular features.

 Thanks for your time.